siddhiwanzkhade/FactGraph-Verifier/README.md

 It takes the messy, natural-language relation extracted from the claim ("born in," "died in," "works for," "married to") and maps it to the correct, normalized KG property (place_of_birth, place_of_death, employer, spouse).

 **Properties fetched :** date of birth, date of death, place of birth, country of citizenship, occupation, inception date, founded by, country, headquarters, industry, developer, country of origin, award received, position held, record label, genre, cast member, director, screenwriter.

+## Features :

+* **Named Entity Recognition (NER)**: Identifies people, places, organizations, and other key entities within a claim to break it down into its core components.
+* **Knowledge Graph Retrieval & Semantic Similarity Search**: Searches a structured database of real-world facts for direct matches, and falls back to semantic similarity search when a claim is worded differently from how the fact is stored.
+* **Natural Language Inference (NLI)**: Checks whether the retrieved evidence actually supports or contradicts the claim, rather than assuming the AI's first answer is correct.
+* **Hallucination Detection**: Flags and corrects cases where the AI stated a wrong answer with full confidence, using evidence instead of guesswork.

 ## Results